-Once you’ve tasted this amazing Honey Garlic Shrimp, you won’t want to go back to takeout… It’s so quick to prepare and the flavor is out of this world!
+Once you’ve tasted this amazing honey garlic shrimp, you won’t want to go back to takeout… It’s ready in only 15 minutes and will be one of your favorite shrimp recipes.

 How to make honey garlic shrimp

-The best shrimp to use are medium size, shell removed and deveined.
-Buy wild U.S. shrimp if you can find them, as they’re healthier and fresher tasting.
-If your shrimp is frozen, thaw them first by dropping them into a bowl of cold water for a few minutes.
+We like to use wild U.S. Gulf shrimp if possible, as they’re better tasting and healthier than farmed varieties.
+If your shrimp is frozen, drop them into a bowl of cold water for a few minutes to thaw.

 Combine the shrimp and half of the sauce in a ziplock bag to marinate for a few minutes while you prepare your skillet.
 If you need to leave it longer, place in the fridge to keep it cool.

-As the shrimp cook, the juices will bubble away in the pan and start to thicken up in the pan and coat the shrimp in complete yumminess.
+As the shrimp cook, the juices will bubble away in the pan and start to thicken and coat the shrimp in complete yumminess.
 Remove from the heat when the sauce is thick enough to coat a spoon, and you’re done!

-Watch our video tutorial to see how to make them:
+Watch this video tutorial to see how to make honey garlic shrimp:

 15 Minute Easy Honey Garlic Shrimp (with Video)